 Adrenaline is not the enemy!

 Being nervous is perfectly acceptable.
 It’s completely normal to feel nervous before such a test.
 I’d be more worried if you didn’t.
 If you weren’t feeling that dose of adrenaline then it would mean that the test really wasn’t very important to you.
 You’d be so laid back that it would affect your performance and concentration.
 No, adrenaline isn’t the enemy.
-Becoming anxious about the fact of your anxiety is the enemy.
+Becoming anxious about the fact you’re feeling nervous is the enemy.
 The more you fear anxiety, the more you beat yourself up for experiencing it, the worse it becomes.

 Hypnotherapy for driving test anxiety is effective, generally quick and it works!